flur34/flur34/README.md

 - [Docker](https://docs.docker.com/get-started/)
 - rule34 API credentials

-1. Copy [compose.yaml](./compose.yaml) and [.env](./.env.example) to your project folder
+1. Clone the repository
+   - If storage is a concern, You only need `compose.yaml`, `container/Caddyfile` and `.env`.
+   - Alternatively, you can clone the repo with limited history:
+     - Command: `git clone --depth 1 https://github.com/flurbudurbur/kurosearch.git`
 2. Edit the .env file.
 Every variable is required!
+Don't edit the existing ones unless you know what you're doing.
 3. Run `docker compose up -d`
-4. Enjoy!

 ### Bring your own reverse proxy